dsparling/access_token/README.txt

 t = AccessToken::Token.new(username, password)
 puts t.token

+# token should be valid
+puts t.validate(t.token, username, password)? 'valid' : 'not valid'
+# token should be valid for 5 seconds
-puts t.validate(t.token, username, password)? 'valid' : 'not valid' puts t.validate(t.token, username, password, 5)? 'valid' : 'not valid' sleep 3
+puts t.validate(t.token, username, password, 5)? 'valid' : 'not valid'
+# wait 3 seconds
+sleep 3
+# token should be invalid if it's only valid for 2 seconds
 puts t.validate(t.token, username, password, 2)? 'valid' : 'not valid'